What is Programmatic Advertising?

-- PMP is a Private Marketplace where marketers can make a programmatic deal with particular desired publishers to get guaranteed impressions they want.
+- PMP is a Private Marketplace where marketers can make a programmatic deal with particular desired publishers to get the guaranteed impressions they want.

 - DCO is Dynamic Creative Optimization, which is connected to programmatic, allowing marketers to optimize the creatives in a real-time basis.